BladimirFreelance/google.generativeai/README.md

 ## How It Works

-The application configures a `google.generativeai.GenerativeClient` with your API key and calls `client.models.generate_videos()` to produce the output clip.
+The application configures the library with your API key and obtains a client using `genai.client.get_default_generative_client()`.
+It then calls `client.models.generate_videos()` to produce the output clip.
 The helper methods in `db.py` manage the stored keys, and the GUI polls the long‑running operation until a result is ready.